emmacyu/Sleep-stage-segmentation-CNN/Readme.md

 **Data**: The data/ directory includes the inputs (e.g., the EEG data) and outputs (e.g., saved models).

+**Docs**: The docs/ directory includes the documentation information related to this project.

 ### Set up

 #### Prerequisites